 Montréal survives in its preserved state because of the Great Peace of Montréal (1701); when other cities/townships were torn to pieces by war, First Nations communities and the people of New France forged an alliance that prevented war.
 The people behind this are men and women of the Huron, Abenaki, Potawatomi, Iroquois, and the French settlers.

 By 1717, city officials started to worry about a siege from the English and knew the existing barriers would hold no one back.
 People worked day and night to fortify the city with stone walls.
 Access to the waterways was cut off when the only way in and out of the city was through a few doors.

 When English ships eventually showed up in the harbour, the governor surrendered without anyone firing a shot.
 This prevented casualties and destruction like was seen during the Battle of the Plains of Abraham (Québec City).
 And, later, when Americans arrived, city officials welcomed them… to keep the city intact.

 An interesting tidbit about the streets: when walking, you may notice periodic dark grey pathways that don’t fit with the rest of the streets.
-These mark the original walls of the city, which were torn down in the 1760s because they became a hinderance to trade and to locals who needed easy access to the river.
+These mark the original walls of the city, which were torn down in the 1760s because they became a hindrance to trade and to locals who needed easy access to the river.